ArnabSaha22/NetflixGPT/README.md

 7. TMDB Free API used to show the movie details on the browse page
 8. Redux store used to add movies to the browse page
 9. GPT APIs used to develop a movie recommendation engine.
+10. GPT search page has multi-language feature in Hindi and English

 ** Note -> The Netflix header and the background image from the Login page is removed to avoid copyright issues.